ArmadilloMike/yt-spotify-sync/README.md

 # yt-spotify-sync
-A CLI to sync a Youtube and Spotify playlist to have the same songs
+A CLI to sync a YouTube and Spotify playlist to have the same songs